 Besides these few differences, the cameras look very similar; both cameras share similar styling and an enthusiast-oriented control layout.
 When it comes to dimensions, the M6 is 4.4 x 2.7 x 1.8 inches (112.0 x 68.0 x 44.5 millimeters) and it weighs 13.8 ounces (390 grams) with a battery and memory card.
 The M6 then is smaller than the M5 in each dimension, especially in terms of height thanks to the lack of built-in EVF.

 Canon M6 shooting features

-The Canon M6 pairs a 24.2-megapixel APS-C CMOS sensor which has a 1.6x focal length multiplier (like all APS-C sensors found in Canon cameras) with a DIGIC 7 processor, both of which is shares with the M5.
-The Canon EOS M6 offers a native ISO range of 100-25,600 and includes an Auto ISO feature (the ISO range in Auto ISO is 100-6400).
+The M6 pairs a 24.2-megapixel APS-C CMOS sensor which has a 1.6x focal length multiplier (like all APS-C sensors found in Canon cameras) with a DIGIC 7 processor, both of which is shares with the M5.
+The EOS M6 offers a native ISO range of 100-25,600 and includes an Auto ISO feature (the ISO range in Auto ISO is 100-6400).

-On the autofocus side of things, the M6 employs Canon's hybrid Dual Pixel CMOS AF system, which we have been pleased with when we have tested other cameras using it such as the Canon 80D and the Canon M5.
+On the autofocus side of things, the M6 employs Canon's hybrid Dual Pixel CMOS AF system, which we have been pleased with when we have tested other Canon cameras using it such as the 80D and the M5.
 The autofocus system offers 49 user-controllable autofocus points and numerous autofocus area modes, such as Face + Tracking AF, Smooth Zone AF and 1-point AF.
 The autofocus system is rated to operate from -1 to 18 EV.